 After 25 years in management and resource organization, Christine Michaud reoriented her career to become a certified massage therapist in 2015.
 As the mother of a young woman who has suffered from chronic pain since childhood, she is particularly interested in complementary approaches that offer respite from pain.
 To this end, she specializes in oncology and pain management for seniors and adults as well as adolescents and children, to whom she offers massage support adapted to their condition.
 She is involved in the FQM Board of Directors because she wants to protect the public and have massage therapists recognized as health professionals.

-Clare Parsons graduated from McGill University in 1995 with a degree in Anatomical Sciences.
-She went on to complete her degree in Exercise Science at Concordia in 1998, specializing in Athletic Therapy.
-She became an athletic therapist the following year with the Canadian Athletic Therapy Association, which led her to work with various amateur sports teams.
-In 2002, she decided to specialize in massage therapy, in Swedish massage, where she joined the ranks of the FQM.
-For three years she travelled the world, offering massage on cruise ships.
-In 2005, she came back on land and started working at Concordia Physio Sport as a massage therapist.
-Clare specializes in massage and deep tissue work.
-She has enhanced her resume by adding training in Manual Lymphatic Drainage - Vodder, which she uses to treat lymphedema, post-surgical patients, etc. She also trained in massage therapy for cancer patients.
-With a wealth of experience, Clare joined the FQM Board of Directors in 2019.
+Clare Parsons graduated with a diploma of anatomical sciences from McGill University in 1995.
+She went on to obtain her diploma in exercise science from Concordia University in 1998, with a specialization in sports therapy.
+The following year, she joined the Canadian Athletic Therapists’ Association as a sports therapist, which led her to work with a variety of amateur sports teams.
+In 2002, she decided to specialize in massage therapy and Swedish massage, becoming a member of the FQM.
+For three years, she travelled to world, offering massage therapy on cruise ships.
+In 2005, she marked a return to terra firma, accepting a position as a massage therapist at Concordia Physio Sport.
+Clare specializes in deep-tissue massage.
+She has also padded her CV, adding Vodder manual lymphatic drainage training to her skill set.
+She uses Vodder to treat lymphedema and patients in post-surgery.
+She has also completed her training in massage therapy for people living with cancer.
+Clare brought her wealth of experience to the FQM board of directors in 2019.